 What do Bed Bug Bites Look Like?

-- Bed bug bites often appear in lines or zigzag patterns.
+- Bed bugs often bite people in line or zigzag patterns

 Do You Have a Bed Bug Problem?
 We Can Help.

 Click the button below to leave your information & we'll be in touch in an hour or less.

 Like bed bug bites, mosquito bites can leave you with itchy, red marks on your skin.
 Unlike bed bug bites, however, mosquito bites appear sporadically all over the body.
 They tend to be opportunistic and bite you wherever they can.

 A mosquito bite bump forms just minutes after you are pierced, and begins to itch within minutes.
 Mosquitos are much more dangerous than bed bugs because they can pass diseases to humans, but their bites tend to heal quicker too.

 It’s easy to see how bed bug bites get mistaken for other kinds of insect bites.
 This is why it’s crucial to educate yourself on the ways bed bug bites are different, and learn the warning signs around the house.
 If you think the bites on your skin may be bed bug related, we recommend trying to find their hiding place.